Spring Has Sprung in Northern California

 Spring has definitely sprung in Northern California!
-The temperatures in the Bay area have my kids barefoot and jumping in the chilly pool after school.
+The temperatures in the Bay Area have my kids barefoot and jumping in the chilly pool after school.
 In the non-food world, Spring to me means baseball season is in full swing, NBA playoffs are underway, it’s light outside until after dinner, and the windows and doors are open from morning till evening.
-In the food world, it means- local strawberries (with fresh whipped cream), blueberries (eaten straight out of hand), rhubarb (makes a delicious fruit crumble or simple syrup for a mixed drink), and spring onions, green garlic, and asparagus (delicious in a frittata)- all popping up at the farmer’s market.

 Over the beautiful spring weekend, we celebrated our daughter’s Confirmation.
 Because we needed to keep the meal short and sweet in order to get to the church on time, I decided on an easy, make-ahead meal that satisfied adults and kids alike.
-It needed to be ready when guests arrived, not too messy as we were all in dresses and suits, and not too heavy as we were going to be sitting for the ceremony for nearly 2 hours.
-The following menu was a hit!
+It needed to be ready when guests arrived, not too messy since we were all in dresses and suits, and not too heavy as we were going to be sitting for the ceremony for nearly two hours.

 These tasty little French cheese puffs are so easy and an impressive start to the meal with a glass of champagne.
 They are a bit more impressive looking and seem to have more “puff” when they are piped from a pastry bag, but I can assure you that just scooping them with a small-sized ice cream scoop will work just fine- they taste the same!